simonklejnstrup/ShuffleTalksAPI/README.md

    nodemon server.js
    ```

-   **MongoDB Connection:** Ensure that the MongoDB instance specified in MONGODB_URI is running and accessible.
+   **MongoDB Connection:** Ensure that the MongoDB instance specified in **'MONGODB_URI'** is running and accessible.
 If
    you are using a cloud-based MongoDB service, make sure your connection string is correctly formatted and
    contains the correct credentials.

-By following these steps, you should be able to successfully run the server defined in server.js.
+By following these steps, you should be able to successfully run the server defined in **'server.js'**.